Journey to Becoming a Chiropractor

 Practising in three different countries (the United States of America, Singapore and Canada) has allowed me to experience the challenges of starting over in practice three times in three different environments.
 In my first practice, I was a sole practitioner.
 In my second practice, I worked with another chiropractor.
 And most recently, I worked in a multidisciplinary team with medical doctors managing their patients’ chronic pain needs.

 As a result, I understand the challenges that many of our colleagues face in their first few years of practice.
-I really love being a voice for those colleagues to allow for increased support by the OCA to best meet their needs.
+I love being a voice for those colleagues to allow for increased OCA support to best meet their needs.